Girls more frequently affectedShort-sightedness in children is on the rise worldwide

 SDA

-Around one in three adolescents in the world is short-sighted - and the phenomenon is on the rise.
+Around one in three adolescents in the world is short-sighted - and the phenomenon is increasing rapidly.
 According to a study, the number of children and young people affected by short-sightedness will rise to more than 740 million by 2050.

 This corresponds to around 40 percent of adolescents aged five and over worldwide, writes a Chinese research team in the "British Journal of Ophthalmology".